Young mother-to-be Shelly Cockburn dies during birth of daughter leaving fiancé behind

 "When she had her seizure or fit they hit an emergency button and all the doctors came running in."

-Ross and Hine left the room as doctors worked to save mother and baby.
+Ross and Hine left the room as doctors worked to save the 29-year-old mother and baby.

 "I was just scared really," he said.